List of Underdog characters: Simon Bar Sinister

 Simon Bar Sinister is a mad scientist.
-He is the wickedest man in the world who precedes all his commands with “Simon Says” and has an assistant named Cad Lackey.
-A "bend sinister", sometimes, inaccurately, called a "bar sinister", is a diagonal line in heraldry that can indicate that the bearer is a bastard by birth.
-At the same time, "bar" means "son of" in Aramaic.
-In fact, in scripture, "Simon bar Jonah" became the Apostle Peter.
-It was Simon's ambition to rule the world, but each time, Underdog defeated him.
+(A bend sinister—sometimes, inaccurately, called a bar sinister—is a diagonal line in heraldry that can indicate that the bearer is a bastard by birth.)
+He is the wickedest man in the world, precedes all his commands with “Simon Says,” and has an assistant named Cad Lackey.
+It is Simon Bar Sinister's ambition to rule the world, but, each time, Underdog defeats him.

+Simon is short, with very sparse hair except for a pair of thick black eyebrows.
+His skin is a sickly green with dark circles around his eyes, and his front teeth stick out of his mouth.
+He wears a white lab coat over a black suit with a black bow tie and a pair of purple gloves.

-He was voiced by Allen Swift impersonating Lionel Barrymore in the cartoon.
-In the movie, he is portrayed by Peter Dinklage.
+For the TV series, Simon Bar Sinister was voiced by Allen Swift, impersonating Lionel Barrymore.
+For the movie, he is portrayed by Peter Dinklage.